 About one third of the studies (13 out of 34) found a significant reduction in sedentary behaviour.
 On average, sedentary time decreased by 20.44 minutes per day from baseline to post-intervention for the intervention group compared to the control.
 Six of the studies were effective at reducing BMI (a measure of weight relative to height) in the intervention group.
 From baseline to post-intervention, BMI on average decreased by 0.14 kg/m2 in the intervention group compared to the control.
 The analysis found no difference in outcomes between single and multiple health behaviour interventions.

-Overall, this meta-analysis concluded that interventions aimed at decreasing levels of sedentary behaviour in the general population could help prevent children from becoming overweight since an overall decrease in sedentary behaviour and BMI was found.
-This was the first study to analyse sedentary behaviour time in the general population; others have focused on reducing sedentary behaviours as part of treatment programs for children who are overweight or living with obesity.
-Sedentary behaviour time is linked to being overweight regardless of one’s current weight status or amount of TV viewing.
-Therefore, this analysis shows that aiming to reduce sedentary time in the broader population could prevent normal weight children and adolescents from becoming overweight.
+Overall, this meta-analysis concluded that interventions aimed at decreasing levels of sedentary behaviour in the general population could help prevent children from developing overweight since an overall decrease in sedentary behaviour and BMI was found.
+This was the first study to analyse sedentary behaviour time in the general population; others have focused on reducing sedentary behaviours as part of treatment programs for children who are living with obesity or overweight.
+Sedentary behaviour time is linked to having overweight regardless of one’s current weight status or amount of TV viewing.
+Therefore, this analysis shows that aiming to reduce sedentary time in the broader population could prevent children and adolescents with a healthy weight from developing overweight.
 Though there was no difference in results between single and multiple health behaviour interventions, aiming to just reduce sedentary behaviour could change other behaviours as well such as increasing physical activity.

 Some limitations of the studies were short follow-up times and small sample sizes.
 Often measurements were taken immediately or just a few months after intervention.
 Also, the sedentary behaviour targeted in most studies was television watching.
 The researchers did not compare interventions aimed at different types of sedentary behaviours (e.g. time on computer vs. watching TV).